hustcc/wrapcache/README.md

 4. **`wrapcache.remove(key, adapter = MemoryAdapter)`**: remove a cache.
 5. **`wrapcache.flush(adapter = MemoryAdapter)`**: clear all the cache.

-The API 2~5, need to input a `adapter` to set which db to flush.
+The API 2~5, need to input a `adapter` to set which db to operate.

 ## TODO

  - add memcache supported.
- - add memory LRU cache.
-Supported by [https://github.com/jlhutch/pylru](https://github.com/jlhutch/pylru)